-When Flutes Had Words presents mysterious and virtuosic worlds between narrative and music.
-The solo concert features flute, piccolo, alto, bass flute and electroacoustics, from micro-tonalities to musical groove, weaving text between and inside the music, from all over the globe.
+Flutist Tessa Brinckman presents her solo concert, which recently toured New Zealand as part of two academic residencies.
+The program unfolds the mysterious and virtuosic worlds between narrative and music, featuring flute, piccolo, alto, bass flute and electroacoustics, and weaving text between and inside micro-tonalities, lyricism and musical groove.
 (Go here for a fantastic interview with Eva Radich on Radio New Zealand’s Upbeat, which offers some background to the program).